 This brings us to the interpretation of flying star combinations.

 While there are various books published in the English language that attempts to decipher the implications of star combinations, readers must note that these are mostly assessment and interpretations made by the authors.
+And this is skewed by how they approach feng shui.

 Analysis of flying star combinations and their implications has to account for several factors to paint a better picture of the predictions behind them.